dwyl/javascript-todo-list-tutorial/README.md

-+ Elm Architecture with JQuery by @steos: https://medium.com/javascript-inside/elm-architecture-with-jquery-152cb98a62f (_written in JQuery and no Tests so not great for teaching beginners good habits, but still a v. good post!_)
++ Elm Architecture with JQuery by @steos: https://medium.com/javascript-inside/elm-architecture-with-jquery-152cb98a62f (_written in JQuery and no Tests so not ideal for teaching beginners good habits, but still a v. good post!_)
 + Pure functions: https://en.wikipedia.org/wiki/Pure_function
 + Higher Order Functions in JavaScript: http://eloquentjavascript.net/05_higher_order.html